GreenAI-Uppa/AIPowerMeter/docs/_sources/background/background.rst.txt

 - Psys : System on Chip energy consumption

 The rapl interface writes these values in module specific registers located in `/dev/cpu/*/msr`.
 These values are updated every 1ms.
 Although reading from these files is possible, our code relies on the powercap linux tool which updates the energy consumption for the different domains in `/sys/class/powercap/intel-rapl`.

+.. note:: RAPL does not measure every piece of hardware in the computer.
+Tipycally fans and harddrive are not recorded.
+A difference of 30% between the RAPL power and the results from a powermeter is not uncommon.

 **More readings on RAPL**: